 Setting up a new Wordpress can be done with the free installation files at https://WordPress.org.
 The hardest part is the installation and configuration of your PHP database.
 Since Wordpress is run solely off of PHP, make sure the server supports that programming language.
 Once installed, you’ll notice that you have one, maybe two, generic templates for you to choose from.
 A simple search on Google for templates will come up with both paid and free themes for you to install.
 You’re welcome to install free templates to see what they look like up close and personal.
 If you decide you don’t like a template simply delete it and continue your search until you find the style that’s right for you.

 Wordpress is Easy Once You Get Started:

+Wordpress offers the convenience of responsiveness, which allows users to add and, edit and post right from their mobile phone.
 Once you’ve got Wordpress and your template of choice installed, it’s time to configure your software.
 You’ll want to change things like permalinks, SEO rules, and install plugins that will adapt to the needs that you’re looking for, including social media buttons that help link your page to Facebook, Twitter, and other social media channels.